Government by the People

 Friends and Enemies of Democracy

 When we think of “sides” in the context of politics-as-usual in America, we think of Democrats versus Republicans, left wing versus right wing, or liberals versus conservatives.
-When we shift our focus to making America a Perfect Democracy, these ways of viewing the sides are irrelevant.
+When we shift our focus to defending or perfecting democracy, these ways of viewing the sides are irrelevant.
 There are Democrats who believe in democracy and Democrats who don’t.
 There are Republicans who believe in democracy and Republicans who don’t.
 There are people on both the left and the right (and centrists) who believe in democracy and people on both the left and the right (and centrists) who don’t.
 There are liberals and conservatives who believe in democracy and liberals and conservatives who don’t.
-In a campaign to make America a Perfect Democracy, the "sides" are the True Friends and Champions of Democracy versus the false friends and true enemies of democracy
+When we focus on defending or perfecting democracy, the "sides" are the True Friends and Champions of Democracy versus the false friends and true enemies of democracy.

-True Friends of Democracy believe that the “just powers” of governments are derived from “the consent of the governed” and that consent is only properly obtained when every citizen has an equal vote or equal representation and the votes of the majority determine the outcome of elections.
-True Friends of Democracy believe that laws should be enacted only with the consent of a majority of the people who are to be governed by the laws that are enacted.
+True Friends of Democracy believe that the “just powers” of governments are derived from “the consent of the governed”.
+That consent is only properly obtained when every citizen has an equal vote or truly equal representation, and the votes of the majority determine whether proposed legislation is approved or rejected.

-Champions of Democracy are True Friends of Democracy who run for office or actively support advocates for democracy who are running for office.
-Champions of Democracy actively promote the reforms needed to make a government a true democracy as part of their campaign.
-When elected, Champions of Democracy draft, introduce and/or cosponsor those reforms.
+Champions of Democracy are True Friends of Democracy who run for office, actively support advocates for democracy who are running for office, or take an active role in campaigns to get pro-democracy reforms on the ballot in states with the initiative.
+Champions of Democracy who are running for office actively promote the reforms needed to make a government a true democracy as part of their campaign.
+Champions of Democracy in Congress and state legislatures draft, introduce and/or cosponsor pro-democracy legislation.

 True enemies of democracy argue openly against democracy and in favor of other forms of government when debating the relative merits of various forms of government.
-Many true enemies of democracy (dictators and their supporters) do not engage in debates about the best form of government; they simply use violence or the threat of violence to seize power.
+Many true enemies of democracy (dictators and their supporters) simply use violence or the threat of violence to seize power.

 False friends of democracy are true enemies of democracy but claim to believe in and support democracy.
 They work covertly to undermine democracy.
-They support anti-democratic provisions in political systems, claiming the anti-democratic provisions are needed to protect the rights of citizens.
-They support anti-democratic methods in the conduct of elections, claiming the measures they promote are needed to protect the integrity of elections.
+They support anti-democratic provisions in constitutions, claiming they are needed to protect the rights of citizens.
+They support anti-democratic methods in the conduct of elections, claiming they are needed to protect the integrity of elections.
 They seek to create the illusion of democracy and convince the people of a community, state, or nation that their government is democratic, when it is not.

 Democracy is government by the people.

-Majority rule (with an equal vote for all citizens) is the essential element of a true democracy.
-The false friends and true enemies of democracy know that none of the things they want governments to do have the support of a majority of the citizens.
+Majority rule is the essential element of a true democracy.
+The false friends and true enemies of democracy know that very few, if any, of the things they want governments to do have the support of a majority of the citizens.
 They cannot get what they want from governments if everyone has an equal vote and the votes of the majority determine what laws are enacted and what policies are put in place.

-There are very few enemies of democracy who openly oppose democracy.
-Even brutal dictators often claim they have the support of the people and hold sham elections to demonstrate that support.
-And while the false friends of democracy are a small minority within the people-at-large, they often gain control of governments that claim to be democracies.
+There are very few enemies of democracy who are open in their opposition to democracy.
+Even brutal dictators often claim they have the support of the people and hold sham elections to demonstrate that alleged support.
+And while the false friends of democracy are in the minority, they often gain control of governments with flawed democracies.
 In America, they hold a majority of the seats in Congress and state legislatures and most of the offices in the other branches of government.

-At present, very few members of Congress and state legislatures are Champions of Democracy.
+At present, very few members of Congress and state legislatures are actively championing democracy.
 Voting incumbents out of office is extremely difficult within our present political system.
-We need thousands of True Friends of Democracy to step up and run for office as Champions of Democracy.
-We need to help millions of voters learn to identify Champions of Democracy (and false friends of democracy).
+We need thousands of True Friends of Democracy to run for office as Champions of Democracy.
+We need to help millions of voters learn to identify Champions of Democracy (and false friends of democracy) who are on the ballot.
+We need to create a political environment where -

 True Friends and Champions of Democracy need not fear the results of thousands of elections.